4 Steps Identity Theft Victims Should Take

 - By: Greenpath Financial Wellness

-(FARMINGTON HILLS, MI – March 10, 2015) The Federal Trade Commission recently released its 2014 Consumer Sentinel Network Data Book, which analyzed more than 2.5 million consumer complaints from across the country.
+Consumer complaints about identity theft are rising from across the country.
 The leading complaint topic was identity theft, followed by debt collection complaints and impostor scams.

-McNamara reminds consumers that they are entitled to one free credit report per year from each of the three credit reporting bureaus.
+It is key that consumers know they are entitled to one free credit report per year from each of the three credit reporting bureaus.
 Log on to www.annualcreditreport.com for more information.

 - Place a ‘fraud alert’ on your credit reports, and check your credit reports regularly through www.annualcreditreport.com.
 Fraud alerts can help prevent an identity thief from opening any more accounts in your name.
 Contact the toll-free fraud number of any of the three consumer reporting companies below or visit their websites.
 (Note: You only need to contact one of the three companies to place an alert on all three.)TransUnion: 1-800-680-7289; www.transunion.com